-TSAs: Third Amendments to NECEC Transmission TSAs (ER21-2738 et al.)
+• TSAs: Third Amendments to NECEC Transmission TSAs (ER21-2738 et al.)

 On August 23, 2021, NECEC Transmission filed executed third amendments to 7 of its previously-filed and accepted, cost-based transmission service agreements ("TSAs") with the participants that will fund the construction, operation and maintenance of the New England Clean Energy Connect Project.
 The amendments are intended to (i) clarify the scope of the NECEC Project, specifically the Network Upgrades needed to interconnect the project to the New England Transmission System, based on the results of the applicable ISO-NE system impact studies; and (ii) allow NECEC Transmission to certify achievement of certain critical milestones related to construction authorizations and other approvals from governmental organizations and ISO-NE, based on the clarified scope.
 An August 24, 2021 effective date was requested.
-Comments on the third amendments are due on or before September 13, 2021.
+Comments on the third amendments were due on or before September 13, 2021; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).